-Gen Ed Competencies: Continuing Learning/Information Literacy, Critical Analysis & Logical Thinking, Social Phenomena discussion, and class activity in order to introduce students to academia and its practices.
+Gen Ed Competencies: Continuing Learning/Information Literacy, Critical Analysis & Logical Thinking, Social PhenomenaHonors Seminar introduces the student to diverse and enriching academic content.
+Course design emphasizes college transition skills and critical thinking skills to promote rigorous and interdisciplinary academic study.
+This multidisciplinary approach combines lecture, discussion, and class activity in order to introduce students to academia and its practices.
 Students will refine written and oral communication skills, enhance their ability to analyze and synthesize interdisciplinary material, and use a variety of research methods to understand and critically respond to larger social issues.
-This course may include servicelearning activities, participation within extra-curricular events on and off campus, and an introduction to professional and academic policies, procedures, or opportunities.
+This course may include service-learning activities, participation within extra-curricular events on and off campus, and an introduction to professional and academic policies, procedures, or opportunities.
 Prerequisites: Enrollment within the Honors Program and placement into ENG101H.
 This course is required for all first semester Honor students.
 (Updated November 2014)